15+ Vegetables That Start with M

 The leaves of Molokhia look like mint and taste similar to spinach.
 Molokhia is a good source of vitamins, minerals, carotenoids, and antioxidants.

-Malanga, or Colocasia esculenta, is a root vegetable that is also known as taro.
+Malanga, or Colocasia esculenta, is a root vegetable or edible tuber that is also known as taro.
 This vegetable is part of the Araceae family and is primarily used for its corms, leaves, and petioles.

-This vegetable is primarily grown in the tropics, including Ecuador, Dominican Republic, Nicaragua, Cuba, and Costa Rica,
+This vegetable is primarily grown in the tropics, Central America, or South America, including Ecuador, Dominican Republic, Nicaragua, Cuba, and Costa Rica.

 The taste of malanga has been described as nutty with a hint of walnut.
 It is very similar to a potato in texture.
 Malanga is an excellent source of potassium.

 Mangetout, also known as snow peas, is a type of pea that is eaten with the pod.
 This vegetable is considered a legume and is part of the Leguminosae family.

 Mangetout can be eaten raw or cooked and has a sweet flavor.
 The pods of the mangetout are crunchy and can be used in salads or as a garnish.
 Mangetouts are very rich in potassium.

 This leafy vegetable is also known as Claytonia perfoliata (its scientific name) and is part of the Montiaceae family.
 This plant is found in North America, where it’s used as a salad green.

 Miner’s lettuce is bright green and has a mild and sweet flavor.
 This vegetable is a good source of vitamin C, vitamin A, iron, beta-carotene, and protein.

 Mushrooms are a type of fungi also known as Agaricus bisporus.
 Mushrooms were considered to be unique and supernatural in origin 4600 years ago by the Egyptians.